 "The preponderance of studies in areas such as academic accomplishment (both concurrent and long term) and adaptation or socioemotional development (both concurrent and long term) yields results ranging from supporting SS schooling to no differences between SS and CE schooling.
 A limited number of studies throughout the review provide evidence favoring CE schooling.
-It is more common to come across studies that report no differences between SS and CE schooling." (p.90)
+It is more common to come across studies that report no differences between SS and CE schooling than to find outcomes with support for the superiority of CE schooling." (p.90)